 *It is important to check the campus calendar for Florida Tech holiday closures.

-Upon your arrival to campus, the best drop-off location is the Florida Tech Residence Hall Quad car loop (referenced on map Download a PDF version of this map).
-Please go to the FIT Campus Security office with your luggage, located at Shaw Hall (referenced on the map ).
-If you require assistance after hours, you may contact the FIT Security office at (321) 674-8111.
+Upon your arrival to campus, the best drop-off location is the Security Welcome Center.
+If you require assistance after hours, you may contact the Security office at (321) 674-8111.
 If you do not have a phone available, you may use a yellow security phone located on campus, or contact a Florida Tech Security officer on a red golf cart.

 If your luggage is delayed, you may instruct the airline that your late luggage should be directed to the Harris Commons Building lobby desk located at 3011 South Babcock Street, Melbourne, Florida 32901 (telephone number (321) 674-7609.
 They should plan to deliver any late luggage Monday through Friday between 8 A.M. and 5 P.M.
 U.S. Eastern Time.